jrmst102/mancino/README.md

 **Mancino Market** is a fully synthetic grocery retail dataset set in Manhattan, NYC.
 It’s designed for teaching, analytics, and modeling—rich enough to feel real, safe enough to share.

-> 🔒 This repository is **data-only**: CSVs and docs that anyone can download and analyze.
-All generation/validation code lives in a **private tools repo** and is intentionally not included here.

 ---

 ## 🚀 What’s in v1.5 (2025-09-21)